allenvox/paper-server/README.md

 Already configured Minecraft server based on [@PaperMC](https://github.com/PaperMC) core to use on low-end hardware for Linux-based OS

 ### 🤔 What files are configured?
-1. server.properties
+1. server.properties — Minecraft server config
-2. bukkit.yml — bukkit config
+2. bukkit.yml — CraftBukkit config
-3. spigot.yml — spigot config
+3. spigot.yml — Spigot core config (since Spigot is a fork of CraftBukkit)
+4. paper.yml — Paper core config (since Paper is a fork of Spigot)
 4. start.sh — bash script to start the server (mostly took from [@Dymeth](https://github.com/Dymeth))

 ### 🏃 How to run the server?